Finite Entanglement Entropy of Black Holes: Classical and quantum Wald entropy

 \section{Classical and quantum Wald entropy}

-In this section we want to discuss the relationship between the conical entropy we computed in the previous section and an the Wald entropy.
-In fact, the formula \eqref{eq:entropy} for entanglement entropy can be rewritten as
+In this section we want to discuss the relationship between the conical entropy that we computed in the previous section and the Wald entropy.
+The formula \eqref{eq:entropy} for the conical entropy can be rewritten as

-which is exactly the Wald entropy \cite{Wald:1993nt,Iyer:1994ys, Conroy:2015wfa}.
-We notice, however, that Wald's Noether charge method is an on-shell methods so that the metric in the expression for the Wald entropy is supposed to satisfy the field equations.
+which is exactly the Wald entropy \cite{Wald:1993nt,Iyer:1994ys}.
+Above $\epsilon$'s denote completely antisymmetric Levi-Civita tensors on two-dimensional spacetimes, respectively on a disk $D_2$ and the horizon surface $\Sigma$.
+We notice that Wald's Noether charge method is on-shell so that the metric in the expression for the Wald entropy is supposed to satisfy the gravitational field equations.
 On the contrary, the conical singularity method is an off-shell method valid for any metric that describes a black hole horizon \cite{SoloLiving}.
+We believe that the identification of the conical entropy \eqref{eq:entropy} with the Wald entropy \eqref{eq:Wald} supports even more the fact that the definition of the entropy presented in section IV is a physically meaningful one.

-Using the results in the previous section we can infer that for finite gravitational theories the leading area law term of the Wald entropy does not differ at quantum level from its classical counterpart.
+Using the results of the previous section we can infer that for finite gravitational theories the leading area law term of the Wald entropy does not differ at quantum level from its classical counterpart.
 However, the full quantum effective action, including the finite quantum contributions, will give corrections to the classical Wald entropy.
-Since we will use the Wald formula \eqref{eq:Wald} for the quantum effective action, then we will call the related entropy quantum entropy.
-Therefore, in a quantum theory which has only finite contributions to the effective action, we compute finite contributions to the Wald entropy using formula \eqref{eq:Wald}, where we treat the effective action as a classical one \be S_{\rm Wald} (\Gamma_{\rm eff}^{\mbox{finite contrib.}})\equiv S_{\rm Wald} (\mbox{classical action}) . \ee In the case of a simple static, homogeneous and isotropic metric of the type
+The Wald entropy formula can be applied to the classical as well as to the quantum effective action because it is defined for any action functional.
+When we will use the Wald formula \eqref{eq:Wald} for the quantum effective action, then we will call the related entropy quantum entropy.
+Therefore, in a quantum effective action that has only finite contributions, we can compute the finite contributions to the Wald entropy simply using formula \eqref{eq:Wald}, where we treat the effective action as a classical one.
+In the case of a simple spherically symmetric metric of the type